Publication Ethics and Editorial policies

 Prior to the submission of the manuscript for consideration, please visit the journal catalog and the instructions for the author sections.

-During the submission process, the authors/ deputy is requested to suggest a minimum of three experts who could invite as the reviewer for the article.
+During the submission process, the authors/ deputy is requested to suggest a minimum of three experts who could be invited as the reviewer for the article.
 The journal editors are not obliged to propose any suggested/opposed reviewers to review your manuscript.

 In general, the author is considered to be the person or a group who makes a substantial intellectual contribution in the scientific investigation and in the drafting or revising the content.
 The author also must have approved the version published.